 The upright five-point Mazda grille and swept-back headlights are distinctive, and the side profile stands out as well.
 Despite its raked tailgate and deep trailing roof spoiler, the CX-5 still tends to vanish in a row of similarly proportioned crossovers.

-There was, admittedly, one fault with last year's CX-5; when equipped with the automatic transmission, it felt a little sluggish when you loaded it up with people or took on hilly terrain.
-That engine, a 155-horsepower 2.0-liter engine that produces 150 lb-ft of torque and features a 13:1 combustion ratio (the highest of any gasoline engine on sale in the U.S.) is still around this year on Sport models, but on Touring and Grand Touring models there's a new 2.5-liter version, making 184 hp and 185 lb-ft.
-The new engine is paired only with the six-speed automatic, and all-wheel drive can only be had with the automatic transmission but it's offered in every trim level.
+There was, admittedly, one fault with 2013's CX-5; when equipped with the automatic transmission, it felt a little sluggish when you loaded it up with people or took on hilly terrain.
+That engine, a 155-horsepower 2.0-liter engine that produces 150 lb-ft of torque and features a 13:1 combustion ratio (the highest of any gasoline engine on sale in the U.S.) is still around this year on Sport models, but on Touring and Grand Touring models there's the 2.5-liter version, making 184 hp and 185 lb-ft.
+The engine is paired only with the six-speed automatic, and all-wheel drive can only be had with the automatic transmission but it's offered in every trim level.

 The all-new six-speed automatic transmission plays a major role in making the most of the new engine's smooth, willing character.
 It launches with little slip, then makes a near-instant 1-2 shift about as quickly as a dual-clutch unit.
 There's a manual gate for the shifter, with quick response.
 The only complaint here is that under full throttle, even in the manual gate, it still forces you to the lowest possible gear available at that speed.
 Otherwise, simply put, this transmission does everything right, downshifting right away, whenever revs are needed for more pep, but keeps them down whenever it can for better fuel-efficiency.